Milton Erickson biography, quotes and books

 In Phoenix, Milton was active in the Society for Clinical and Educational Hypnosis (SCEH).
 This organization promoted research and trained physicians in clinical hypnosis.
 Due to personality conflicts and his own views, Erickson disengaged from the organization and founded the American Society for Clinical Hypnosis (ASCH) himself in 1957.

 For ten years he was the founding editor of the American Journal of Clinical Hypnosis and had written at least one new article in every issue.
 He spent the next 2 decades of his life teaching other professionals and maintaining his private practice.
+He is also known for his theory and conception of the subconscious.
+He is also credited for his contributions to family therapy, neuro-linguistic programming, and solution focused brief therapy.

 His relationship with Gregory Bateson led some researchers to take an interest in Erickson’s unique communication skills and therapeutic approaches.
 Erickson’s reputation spread quickly and many people wanted to see him and attend his seminars.
 He continued to do this until his death.